brendano/arkref/README.md

   Syntactic and Semantic Features_.
 EMNLP 2009.
   http://www.aclweb.org/anthology/D/D09/D09-1120.pdf

-Out of the box, ARKref is roughly equivalent to H&K's `+SYN-CONSTR` system.
+Out of the box, ARKref is roughly equivalent to H&K's system.
 On the dev data set, its F-score is about the same, though the precision/recall tradeoff is different.
-Note that there is no lexical semantic compatibility subsystem (`+SEM-COMPAT`).

-This approach depends on having a named entity recognizer and a syntactic constituency parser.
-ARKref is written to use Stanford NER and the Stanford Parser, which are included in this download.
+This approach depends on having a supersense tagger and a syntactic constituency parser.
+ARKref is written to use a reimplementation of the system described by Ciaramita and Altun (EMNLP 2006) and the Stanford Parser, which are included in this download.
 ARKref also makes heavy use of the Stanford Tregex library for implementation of syntactic rules.
 Please see the file LICENSE.txt for information on implications for redistribution.

+References:
+M. Ciaramita and Y. Altun.
+2006. _Broad-coverage sense disambiguation and information extraction with a supersense sequence tagger_.
+In Proc.
+EMNLP.